 Although working from a form generally is not sufficient for your contract needs, you do not have to start from scratch every time.
 We work with our business clients to streamline processes, including the creation of checklists that will allow clients to conduct their own simple reviews.

 Constructing a contract that clearly and effectively protects your interests becomes even more complex when you are conducting business internationally.
-In addition to all of the considerations and possible pitfalls that must be considered when entering into any contract, you will have a host of new issues to consider.
-Some of the most common include regulations relating to international shipping, ensuring compliance with local law and providing a secure means of pursuing payment and otherwise enforcing your rights with clients outside U.S. jurisdiction.
+In addition to all the considerations and possible pitfalls that must be considered when entering into any contract, you will have a host of new issues to consider.
+Some most common include regulations relating to international shipping, ensuring compliance with local law and providing a secure means of pursuing payment and otherwise enforcing your rights with clients outside U.S. jurisdiction.

 Our cross-border experience allows us to accurately assess the needs of companies doing business internationally and prepare contracts that speak to all aspects of the agreement, whether those issues are likely to arise at home, abroad or in transit.